zchee/golang-wiki/Modules.md

 # Go 1.11 Modules

 Go 1.11 includes preliminary support for versioned modules as proposed [here](https://golang.org/design/24301-versioned-go).
-Modules are an experimental opt-in feature in Go 1.11, with the [plan](https://blog.golang.org/modules2019) of incorporating feedback and finalizing the feature for Go 1.13.
-Even though some details may change, future releases will support modules defined using Go 1.11 or 1.12.
+Modules are an experimental opt-in feature in Go 1.11, with the plan of incorporating feedback and [finalizing](https://github.com/golang/go/issues/31857) the feature for Go 1.14.
+Even though some details may change, future releases will support modules defined using Go 1.11, 1.12, and 1.13.

-The initial prototype (`vgo`) was [announced](https://research.swtch.com/vgo) in February 2018.
+The initial prototype `vgo` was [announced](https://research.swtch.com/vgo) in February 2018.
 In July 2018, support for versioned modules [landed](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ) in the main repository.
 Go 1.11 was released in August 2018.

 Please provide feedback on modules via [existing or new issues](https://github.com/golang/go/wiki/Modules#github-issues) and via [experience reports](https://github.com/golang/go/wiki/ExperienceReports).